 Feeling inspired?
 Let us help you dream up your own island!
 We’ll find or make a top that’s just right for you!

 Liz created this one of a kind pipe table lamp with pipe pieces and reclaimed wood.
 New wiring, dimmable, and ready to light up your space!

 Base measurements 24″ l x 7″ w x 2″ h.

 Pipe measurements 25″ l x 14″ h without bulb.
 20″ h with bulb.

 This custom order called for a piece of furniture that could function as a media center and livingroom anchor.
 With our client’s guidance, Liz dreamed up this oak and leather credenza.
 Feautring oak finished with a vinegar treatment and a polyurethane seal, complete with hidden shelving and leather ‘hardware.’
 Need this in your life?
 Ask us about custom orders!

 9.5′ x 15.5″ x 25″

 Designed by Liz and made by our friends at Blue Collar Artisans, these hanging copper planters are a great accent to any space.
-New copper version currently in stock, both versions available for custom order!
-Check them out in action in front of our shop!
+Limited in stock, but always available for custom order!
+Check them out in action in the shop!

 Cone height 16.5″, Cone opening ~10″.